-Sudan Security Forces Open Fire On Protesters In Capital
+Sudanese Security Forces Open Fire On Protesters In Capital

 NPR's Ofeibea reports, "Protesters accuse Sudan's notorious (former) Janjaweed militiamen of using similar tactics on determined demonstrators in Khartoum as they've used in a brutal crackdown on civilians in Darfur in western Sudan."

-Demonstrators say the head of the erstwhile Darfur "Janjaweed" paramilitary, force allegedly behind today's shootings, is Mohamed Hamdan Dagalo, known as Hemeti.
-He's commander of a unit New York-based Human Rights Watch calls "the abusive Rapid Support Forces."
+Demonstrators say the head of the erstwhile Darfur "Janjaweed" paramilitary force allegedly behind today's shootings is Mohamed Hamdan Dagalo, known as Hemeti.
+He's commander of a unit that New York-based Human Rights Watch calls "the abusive Rapid Support Forces."